South African adventures in the Western Cape

 Day 5 – Depart for Hermanus

-Between June and December, conditions for whale watching in the bay are excellent.
-During this period, whale watching tours are offered in Hermanus, where you can get very close to the animals.
-Although boats are only allowed up to 50 metres from the marine mammals, the reverse is of course not true.
+Between June and November, conditions for whale watching in the bay are excellent.
+During this period, whale-watching tours are offered in Hermanus, where you can get very close to the animals.
+Although boats are only allowed up to 50 metres from marine mammals, the reverse is of course not true.
 And because whales are very curious creatures, you can come face to face with one of these sea giants.
+If you’re travelling here outside of the whale watching season, there is still plenty to do in Hermanus from coastal walks to beach activities and kayaking.

 Day 7 – Onto De Hoop